What is Work Order Software?

 Systems That Use Work Order Software

-Because work order software is applicable and valuable for so many industries and organizations, there are multiple types of systems that often include this tool.
+Because work order software is applicable and valuable for so many industries and organizations, multiple types of systems often include this tool.
 The most notable are enterprise asset management and computerized maintenance management software.

 Enterprise asset management or EAM software is a system that manages and tracks the full life cycle of your organization’s assets.
 This includes tracking the assets’ implementation, maintenance, and more.
 Part of this maintenance involves tracking work orders.

-Computerized maintenance management software or CMMS is a system that centers on facilities management, especially on tracking the preventative maintenance and repairs of a facility.
+Computerized maintenance management system software, or CMMS, is a system that centers on facility management, especially tracking the preventive maintenance, operational tasks, inventory management, and repairs of a facility.
 Work order management is vital to tracking maintenance needs.

 Components of Work Order Software